iluwatar/java-design-patterns/collecting-parameter/README.md

 title: Collecting parameter
 folder: collecting-parameter
 permalink: /patterns/collecting-parameter/
-categories: Structural
+categories: Idiom
+tags: Decoupling
 ---

 ## Intent
 A Collecting Parameter is an object that you pass to methods in order to collect information from those methods.
 This pattern is often coupled with Composed Method

-In the CollectingParameter idiom a collection (list, map, etc.) is passed repeatedly as a parameter to a method which adds items to the collection.
+In the Collecting Parameter idiom, a collection (list, map, etc.) is passed repeatedly as a parameter to a method that adds items to the collection.

 ## Explanation